Common Fit Issues & Solutions

 Side Spillage

-If breast tissue pushes out at the sides or under your arms, your cups are too small or too narrow for your breast shape.
+If breast tissue pushes out at the sides, your cups are too small or too narrow for your breast shape.

 Quick Fix